CRSBanerji/concept-frustration/README.md

 Example result tables are included in the `results/` directory.

-These correspond to metrics reported in the manuscript, including:
+Outputs include:

 - black-box model accuracy
 - concept bottleneck model accuracy
 - frustration metrics

+### Frustration Metrics

+The repository reports the primary frustration metrics used in the paper as:

+- `F_pair_raw_mean` → corresponds to **γ_F** (Fisher-based frustration)
+- `E_pair_raw_mean` → corresponds to **γ_E** (Euclidean-based frustration)

+These are computed as pairwise frustration measures between learned concept representations.

+In addition, the code outputs **alternative and auxiliary variants** of these metrics, including:

+- normalised versions
+- trimmed / thresholded variants
-- alignment metrics
+- geometry-specific comparisons

+These additional metrics are provided to support robustness analyses and ablations.

+### Output Locations

+Each experiment writes results to:

+results/<task_name>/

+For example:

+results/Globe/
+results/Synthetic/
+results/Sarcasm/
+results/CUB/
 ---

 ## Reproducibility Notes

-This repository contains research code accompanying the manuscript.
-Some notebooks are structured for exploratory analysis and may prioritise clarity of experimentation over software modularity.

-Key experiment outputs used in the paper are included as CSV files in the `results/` directory.
+- Datasets are loaded directly from `data/` (no caching is used)
+- Results are generated deterministically given seeds
+- Notebooks act as experiment entry points; core logic lives in `src/`

+This design ensures clarity and reproducibility for research use.

 ---